 The first thing you’ll notice upon actually watching an episode though, is the change in the opening credits sequence, where instead of a pan through the solar system we start out in a nebula and travel through various inter-stellar phenomena.
 I liked the change and each season afterward would wait and see if they changed it again.
 This is what we will have for the rest of the series, however, and I liked it just fine.

-Gates McFadden returned as Doctor Crusher due to a major campaign from the fans, and later from Patrick himself.
+Gates McFadden returned as Doctor Crusher due to a major campaign from the fans, and later from Patrick Stewart.
 According to her he called her when she was in New York doing a play, said he was not very happy, and asked if there was any way she would come back.
-She said she would have to think about it, but later decided to come back.
+She said she would have to think about it, but later decided to come back after subsequent calls from Rick Berman and Gene Roddenberry.
 However the scripts that had been submitted were with Dr. Pulaski in mind, so they did a minimal amount of change and just had Dr. Crusher do the same lines.
 She was a much more masculine character, reminiscent of Pulaski, there was no love interest angle with Picard, and Gates was confused; she said it took a while before she felt they were back on track with her character.
 This season also features Frakes’ first directing effort, and he’s the first of several cast members taking a turn at the directing chair.
 He directed The Offspring, one of the finest episodes of the season.
 Frakes would go on to direct seven more TNG episodes (4 good ones, 4 bad ones all told) half of the TNG movies and is still directing to this day.

 Speaking of getting kidnapped, this happened a lot in season three.
 At least six crew members get abducted over the course of the season, and it’s Picard himself half the time!
 This season would also introduce Reginald Barclay as a great recurring character, who I’ll be talking about more in the episodes he appears in.
 The Starfleet uniforms are finally changed!
 The cast didn’t have those one piece unitards they had to deal with in the first two seasons, and are now two-piece uniforms.
 Apparently Patrick Stewart helped make the change here, as his chiropractor informed him the back pain he experienced was from the tight one-piece suits, and he may end up having permanent back problems if it continued.
 It’s a welcome change, giving them a more realistic look and all the actors are on record as hating the one-piece versions they had to wear.